andersberliner/smelling_sepsis/README.md

 STP.plot_fits(X, X_fit)
 ```

-column_headers are the names of the columns in the numpy arrays of the X pandas dataseries.  y is the y pandas dataframe containing the labels for each trial.
-X is that dataseries and X_fit the result of our featurizer.
+`column_headers` are the names of the columns in the numpy arrays of the `X` pandas dataseries.  `y` is the y pandas dataframe containing the labels for each trial.  `X` is that dataseries and `X_fit` the result of our featurizer.

-Similarly, you can call plot_raws to dynamically view the raw data of all classes at once, or an average of all classes, for different spots via:
+Similarly, you can call `plot_raws` to dynamically view the raw data of all classes at once, or an average of all classes, for different spots via:

 ```python
 STP.plot_raws(X)
 ```

-[output_capstone.py](output_capstone.py) contains the print_to_file_and_terminal function, which allows for either the printing to a logfile or the terminal of a runs progress.
+[output_capstone.py](output_capstone.py) contains the `print_to_file_and_terminal` function, which allows for either the printing to a logfile or the terminal of a run's progress.

 [visualization_capstone.py](visualization_capstone.py) contains the plotting functions for results (i.e. roc plots, metrics vs. time, kde plots, etc.).
 See the docstrings for more details.